hugowindisch/swallow/README.md

 #Installation
 npm install swallowapps -g
+(you may need to use sudo)

 Note that the -g is optional

 #Execution
 From the console:

+(mkdir work, then:)

-swallowapps
+swallowapps -work=./work
-(or if you did not install with -g, swallowapps/editor/server/lib/editsrver.js)
+(or if you did not install with -g, node swallowapps/editor/server/lib/editsrver.js -work=./work)

 Then, open Chrome or Firefox at localhost:1337.
 This will start the launcher.
 From the launcher, you can select existing modules to edit, or create new ones.